 Whole Beans vs. Pre Grounds

 If you are looking to craft the perfect blend, you should start by considering the type of coffee beans you will be using.
 Although there is an unmatched quality to using whole beans versus pre ground beans, there are several advantages and disadvantages to using both options.
-While pre ground beans are easier to use and more cost efficient, they have less flavor and aromatic compounds when compared to whole beans.
+While pre ground beans are easier to use and more cost efficient, they have less flavor and aroma producing compounds when compared to whole beans.
 On the other hand, whole beans transfer the grinding responsibility to the buyer.
 While this may add a significant amount of time to the brewing process, it also makes the coffee taste more fresh and complex.
 Grinding coffee beans moments before they are to be brewed makes sure that you bring all of the soluble compounds to the forefront within the coffee beans, and results in a distinct wonderful taste and impressive aroma.

 Steps to Brewing a Perfect Cup At Home

 While most coffee shop franchises proclaim to have the best cup of coffee you can ask for, making a perfect brew can be achieved from the comforts of your home.
 Good beans paired with the right roasting method can equate to an amazing cup of Joe.
 Here are few helpful tips that you can incorporate into your brewing process for a more delightful cup of coffee:

 - Brew your coffee with cold filtered water